 11. The Alt Right understands that diversity + proximity = war.

 Diverse communities are fractured, not cohesive, and prone to conflict as groups seek to establish dominance.
 The greater the diversity the greater/frequent the conflicts.
 When large communities/nations with divergent cultures meet it almost always ends in war.

 Islam is at war within itself and at war with the larger non-Muslim world.
 Ignoring or dismissing this reality is giving that culture opportunities to enter and fracture existing non-Islamic communities.
-We are seeing it happen in many communities in the United States with vast numbers of illegal Latino immigrants.
+We are seeing it happen in many communities in the United States with vast numbers of illegal Hispanic immigrants.